project-gemmi/gemmi/docs/mol.rst

 ===============

-CIF files that describe small-molecule and inorganic structures can be read into an SmallStructure object.
+CIF files that describe small-molecule and inorganic structures can be read into a SmallStructure object.
 Unlike macromolecular Structure, SmallStructure has no hierarchy.
 It is just a flat list of atomic sites (``SmallStructure::Site``) together with the unit cell and symmetry.